 As a matter of theology – as a simple way of affirming and promoting the very first of our Unitarian Universalist principles – we need to do what we can to humanize the immigrants in our community, to understand them as our neighbors, to see them as strangers worthy of our hospitality, to challenge ourselves to work so that their inherent worth and dignity is respected by all in our society.

 And on this issue, our theology runs smack up against a brick wall of politics.

 Despite the fact that working in this country without proper documentation is a crime comparable to speeding, we insist that those who have come here to seek a better life are “criminals.”
-It is very likely that I went over fifty-five miles per hour on the Taconic State Parkway on my way here.
+It is very likely that I drove over fifty-five miles per hour on the highway on my way here.
 It is probable that I was among the slower drivers on that road, too.
-Should everyone on the Taconic this morning be taken from their homes in the middle of the night, handcuffed in front of their children?
+Should everyone on the highway this morning be taken from their homes in the middle of the night, handcuffed in front of their children?
 I think not.